oceanprotocol-archive/OEPs/7/README.md

 The list of changes to apply in the proposed solution are:

 * Modify the function creating the id to return a DID compliant id - KEEPER
-* Create the new IdRegistry Smart Contract - KEEPER
+* Create the new DidRegistry Smart Contract - KEEPER
-* Integrate the call to the IdRegistry contract in the OceanMarketplace contract - KEEPER
+* Integrate the call to the DidRegistry contract in the OceanMarketplace or Service Agreement contract (depending of the moment of integration of this) - KEEPER
 * Implement the resolving function of a DDO given a DID - CLIENT LIBRARIES